The Journal of Corporation Law: Rankings

 JCL is widely regarded as one of the premier journals in its field.
 In a 2005 ranking of corporate law journals by the ExpressO Law Review Submission Guide, JCL was the highest ranked journal in the field on the basis of total manuscripts submitted through Express0.
-According to the Washington and Lee Law Journal Rankings, JCL is the fourth highest ranked corporate law journal in the country.
+According to the Washington and Lee Law Journal Rankings, JCL is the second highest ranked corporate law journal in the country, and the sixtieth highest ranked overall law journal.